0ceanWavves/AgriWeatherPro/docs/troubleshooting.md

 4. **Note Time and Date**:
    When the issue occurred, including timezone.

-Submit bug reports to bugs@agriweatherpro.com or via the in-app feedback form.
+Submit bug reports to Sales@synthed.xyz or via the in-app feedback form.